ggdream/suit/README.md

 ---

 > The package contains two types of adapters.
-One is a global adapter based on viewport(vw, vh), and the other is a percentage adapter based on relative positioning.
+One is a global adapter based on viewport(vw, vh), and the other is a percentage adapter based on Relative Positioning(rw, rh).

 ---